PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    changes to this corpus’s feature system” after selecting a new feature system in order to actually apply it to the corpus.
 3. **Modify the feature system**: You can modify the current feature system directly within PCT.
-There are three options. *Be sure to click on “Save changes to this corpus’s feature system” after adding a new segment or feature, or editing the feature specifications of a segment, in order to actually apply the changes to the corpus*:
+There are three options.

    a. **Add segment**: To add a new segment and its associated feature values
       to the current feature system, click on “Add segment.”
 A new dialogue